gomesmr/getFilesDirectory/README.md

 # **File Processing Project Documentation**
 This project is designed to process files from a specified directory, filter them based on user-defined criteria, and output the processed content to a file.
 The project follows clean code principles and adheres to the SOLID design principles for better maintainability and scalability.

+The applicability of this project extends to supporting the processing of code by AI agents, enabling the overall context to be informed in the prompt.
+This facilitates the integration of file processing tasks into AI-driven workflows, enhancing the effectiveness of automated systems.

+Prompt engineering plays a crucial role in ensuring more accurate and relevant results.
+By structuring prompts with clear and precise context, this project enables AI agents to generate outputs that align closely with user expectations, thereby improving efficiency and outcome quality.

 ---